awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 The AWS CLI is available in two versions:
 + **Version 1\.x** – The generally available version of the AWS CLI that is suitable for use in production environments\.
 + **Version 2\.x** – A preview version of the AWS CLI that is intended for testing and evaluation\.
-This version does include some "breaking" changes that can require changes to your scripts for them to continue to operate as intended\.
+This version does include some "breaking" changes that might require you to change your scripts so that they continue to operate as you expect\.
 For a list of new features and breaking changes in version 2, see [Migrating from AWS CLI version 1 to version 2](cliv2-migration.md)\.

-Information in this guide applies to both versions unless it specifically states that it applies to only one version or the other\.
+Information in this guide applies to both versions unless we specifically state that it applies to only one version or the other\.

-With minimal configuration, you can start running commands that implement functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your favorite terminal program:
+With minimal configuration, the AWS CLI enables you to start running commands that implement functionality equivalent to that provided by the browser\-based AWS Management Console from the command prompt in your favorite terminal program:
 + **Linux shells** – Use common shell programs such as [https://www.gnu.org/software/bash/](https://www.gnu.org/software/bash/), [http://www.zsh.org/](http://www.zsh.org/), and [https://www.tcsh.org/](https://www.tcsh.org/) to run commands in Linux or macOS\.
 + **Windows command line** – On Windows, run commands at the Windows command prompt or in PowerShell\.
 + **Remotely** – Run commands on Amazon Elastic Compute Cloud \(Amazon EC2\) instances through a remote terminal program such as PuTTY or SSH, or with AWS Systems Manager\.